USS Portland (CA-33): Battle of Midway

 Remaining with Enterprise, she later participated in the Battle of the Eastern Solomons.
 On 24 August she was posted to air defense to the port of Enterprise, and though she and her sisters were able to down a number of Japanese aircraft, the carrier was hit at 18:34.
 She continued to protect the carrier through 25 August, when Allied forces prevented reinforcement of Japanese units in the Solomons by a large naval armada under Admiral Isoroku Yamamoto.
 Following the battle she escorted Enterprise to Pearl Harbor and was then ordered on a secret mission to the Gilbert Islands to conduct a raid on Tarawa with light cruiser San Juan.
 She took aboard Rear Admiral Mahlon S. Tisdale and was designated Task Unit 16.9.1.
 Between 14:10 and 14:51 on 15 October she attacked Japanese ships near the island, damaging a transport and a destroyer and suffering one damaged aircraft before she withdrew and rejoined the Enterprise task group near the Solomons.

 She then steamed south to take part in the Battle of the Santa Cruz Islands as one of the escorts for Enterprise.
-The carrier came under heavy air attack at 10:12 on 24 October, and Portland suffered her first wartime damage as one of her 1.1 in guns exploded in firing and again when one of her AA guns depressed too low and damaged the splinter shield, injuring 19 officers and enlisted men.
+The carrier came under heavy air attack at 10:12 on 24 October, and Portland suffered her first wartime damage as one of her 1.1 in guns exploded in firing and again when one of her AA guns depressed too low and damaged the splinter shield, injuring 19 men.
 In heavy fighting Enterprise was hit once but Portland and the task group shot down several aircraft.
 At 11:53 the bridge lost control of steering, and before it could regain control, a Japanese submarine was spotted.
 The submarine struck Portland with three torpedoes, but none detonated, likely because the submarine had fired too close and they had no time to arm.